-If you’re among one of the lucky Americans who will get a tax refund this year, it’s important to plan what you’ll do with it.
+If you’re among the lucky Americans who will get a tax refund this year, it’s essential to plan what you’ll do with it.

-While a shopping spree or dream vacation sounds amazing, it’s not the most responsible thing to do with your money, since it’s not really a refund, but rather money you earned and lent to the government.
+While a shopping spree or dream vacation sounds fantastic, it’s not the most responsible thing to do with your money since it’s not a refund but money you earned and lent to the government.

-High interest credit card debt is the worst budget killer.
+High-interest credit card debt is the worst budget killer.
 It can keep you from saving for retirement, college, or even an emergency fund.
-The compounding interest increases your debt monthly.
+In addition, the compounding interest increases your debt monthly.

-Even if your tax refund doesn’t pay the debt off in full, take a bite out of the debt.
-Even a few thousand dollar payment can save you hundreds of dollars in interest and months of payments.
+Even if your tax refund doesn’t pay the debt, take a bite out of debt.
+Even a few thousand dollar payments can save you hundreds in interest and months of expenses.

 No investment will match the interest you pay on your credit cards (unless it’s a 0% APR).
-Paying your credit card debt off as early as possible is the best investment you can make.
+So paying your credit card debt off as early as possible is the best investment you can make.

-Life happens when we least expect it and sometimes it’s not pleasant.
-Without an emergency fund, a crisis can be 10 times worse because of the financial stress.
-Not having the money to fund a major repair, take care of large hospital bills, or to cover damages caused in an accident could be devastating.
+Life happens when we least expect it, and sometimes it’s unpleasant.
+However, without can be ten times worse without an emergency fund because of financial stress.
+Not having the money to fund a major repair, take care of large hospital bills, or cover damages caused by accident could be devastating.

-Going into credit card debt or any other debt only make the situation worse.
-If you don’t have an emergency fund, or you don’t have at least 6 months of expenses set aside, use at least some of your tax refund for the emergency fund.
+Going into credit card debt or any other debt only worsens the situation.
+If you don’t have an emergency fund or have at least six months of expenses set aside, use at least some of your tax refund for the emergency fund.

-Put your emergency funds in an online high-yield savings account so you earn the higher interest rates and it’s not easily accessed.
+Put your emergency funds in an online high-yield savings account to earn higher interest rates, which are not easily accessed.
 Opening an emergency fund at your local bank with a nearby ATM is not the best idea.

-If you haven’t started an emergency fund yet, at least set aside $1,000.
+Suppose you haven’t started an emergency fund yet, set aside $1,000.
 This will get you through basic emergencies without using credit cards, but don’t stop there.
 Keep your efforts going even after funding your account with some or all of your tax refund.